 You will be passing by some bridges while treading along the Bow River Pathway.
 However, when you reach the Lazy Day Raft Rentals, you’re also at the Bow River Pathway Bridge.

 The Lookout on Top of the Stairs at McHugh Bluff

 Now, from the Bow River Pathway Bridge, do not cross in the direction of downtown.
 Look behind you, and you will find a series of steps on the hill.
 Follow the footpath to the mound and climb the 167 steps.
 I guarantee that the views from up there will take your breath away.

 Go down from McHugh Bluff and walk back to the Bow River Pathway Bridge.
 Continue your leisurely stroll – all the way to the Peace Bridge.

 I finished my stroll at 6:30 in the afternoon.
 The sun was still up – so I decided to Google where to watch the

 Calgary is a good starting point to explore Banff and Jasper.
-If you don’t drive, I’d recommend that you take a tour to all the sights in Banff and Jasper.
+If you don’t drive, I’d recommend taking a tour of all the sights in Banff and Jasper.
 You can find some of the tours that you might like here.